-In a previous article I wrote about the role that simulation can play in the design and optimization of mining equipment.
-This time I would like to continue the broader topic of simulation’s role in the natural resources sector by giving special attention to the oil and gas industry and the applicability of CAE software in this demanding industry.
+In a previous article, I wrote about the role that simulation can play in the design and optimization of mining equipment.
+This time, I would like to continue with a discussion on the broader topic of simulation’s role in the natural resources sector.
+This article will pay special attention to oil and gas applications and the applicability of CAE software in this demanding industry.

-Oil and gas drilling takes into account a variety of equipment: crown and crown block situated at the apex of the rig, traveling block, draw works, sand pipe, engine, fuel or water tanks, swivel, rotary hose, turntable, pipe rack, conductor pipe, borehole, bit, drill pipe, mud pit and mud pump.
+Oil and gas drilling requires a variety of equipment, such as the crown and crown block situated at the apex of the rig, traveling block, draw works, sand pipe, engine, fuel or water tanks, swivel, rotary hose, turntable, pipe rack, conductor pipe, borehole, bit, drill pipe, mud pit and mud pump.

-But drilling process in oil and gas extraction is well-known.
-Most interesting is that the same drilling infrastructure can perform seismic surveys based on shock waves generated by:
+But the drilling process in oil and gas extraction is already well understood.
+What is more interesting, however, is that the same drilling infrastructure can perform seismic surveys based on shock waves.

 Generated by the drilling infrastructure, the shock waves travel to the heart of the earth and are reflected back to the surface by the different layers of rocks.
-The reflections travel at varying speed depending on the density or category of layers of rock through which they pass.
-The shock waves are reflected and picked up by the audio sensitive vibration detectors or microphones: in the land, the drilling parts consist of seismometers, while those on the water are done by the drilling hydrophones.
+The reflections travel at varying speed depending on the density or category of the layers of rock through which they pass.
+The shock waves are reflected and picked up by the audio-sensitive vibration detectors or microphones.
+On land, the drilling parts consist of seismometers, while those on the water are done by the drilling hydrophones.
 In this way, the seismologists can interpret the anomalies associated with typical structures for gas or petroleum traps and oil.